hemashushu/xiaoxuan-core-assembly/docs/assembly_syntax.md

 ## Number

+_XiaoXuan Core Assembly_ supports integer number literals and floating point number literals.

+### Integer Number

-_XiaoXuan Core Assembly_ supports three types of integer number representation: decimal, hexadecimal and binary.
+Three types of integer number representation are supported: decimal, hexadecimal and binary.
 An addition of plus or minus sign is supported.
 In addition, arbitrary underscores can be added between digits.

-Example of numbers:
+Example of integer numbers:

 - `211`, `223_211`, `+2017`, `-2027`
 - `0x1113`, `0x1719_abcd`, `-0xaabb`
 - `0b1100`, `0b1010_0001`, `-0b1100`

+### Floating Pointer Number

+Floating point numbers can be represented in decimal.

+Example of floating point numbers:

-- `3.14`, `2.998e8`, `6.626e-34`, `-1.7588e11`
+`3.14`, `2.998e8`, `6.626e-34`, `-1.7588e11`

 Example of invalid numbers: